Professor Scott Davis

 Treasurer since 2019

-Vicky is a chartered accountant with more than 15 years’ experience in healthcare management and is passionate about healthcare and in ensuring that people have quality healthcare choices available to them within their community.
+Vicky is a chartered accountant with over 15 years’ experience in healthcare management.
+She is passionate about ensuring communities have access to quality healthcare choices.

-Vicky is the Chief Financial Officer / Commercial Manager for the IMS Group and is highly experienced in financial reporting, budgeting and forecasting and cash-flow management.
+Vicky is the Chief Financial Officer and Commercial Manager for the IMS Group.
+She brings extensive expertise in financial reporting, budgeting, forecasting, and cash-flow management.

 “I have a passion for contributing to community-based organisations that are committed to improving the community that we live in.
 As a local charity, COUCH has achieved significant improvement for the Cairns community, and I am honoured to be a part of its future.”